30-15 Intermittent Fitness Test

 When conducting the test there are several factors that need to be taken into consideration before you begin.
 Some of these include:

-- Individual effort – Sub-maximal efforts with result in inaccurate scores.
+- Individual effort – Sub-maximal efforts will result in inaccurate scores.

 - Test regulation – It is vital to have at least two coaches officiate the procedure to prevent any test misconduct, such as not reaching the recovery zones before the beeps.